TonsOfFun/writebook/docs/features/research-assistant.md

 ## Overview

 The Research Assistant is an AI-powered writing assistant that helps authors find and reference information on topics they're writing about.
-It performs automated web searches, fetches and parses relevant web pages, and synthesizes the findings into a well-organized research summary with proper citations.
+It uses **AI tool calling** to autonomously search the web, fetch and parse relevant web pages, and synthesize the findings into a well-organized research summary with proper citations.

 ## How It Works

 1. **User Input**: Author provides a topic to research (either by typing or selecting text in the editor)
-2. **Web Search**: Agent performs a DuckDuckGo search for the topic
-3. **Page Fetching**: Top 3 most relevant pages are fetched and their content extracted
+2. **AI Tool Calling**: The AI agent autonomously decides which tools to use:
+   - `web_search` - Search DuckDuckGo for relevant pages
+   - `read_webpage` - Fetch and extract content from a single URL
+   - `fetch_top_pages` - Batch fetch multiple URLs at once
-4. **AI Synthesis**: OpenAI GPT-4o analyzes the collected information and produces:
+3. **AI Synthesis**: OpenAI GPT-4o analyzes the collected information and produces:
    - A comprehensive summary
    - Key facts and findings
    - Properly cited sources